kolyabazlov/musicdespot/README.md

 #### Implementation.
 Features.

 - **Next.js 13**
-I have a lot of experience in this and can easily start.
-- **Redux (Toolkit)**
-I decided to use **RTK Query** because it's evolving and good supported feature.
-- **AWS client-cognito-identity-provider**
-It has built in support for cognito.
-Almost every implementation and example in the internet makes requests from client which means *sensetive* variables like *client_id* is open for everyone and makes it possible to DDoS auth system.
-Also I think it's bad practice to store .env variables publicly.
-So I developed a solution with Next.js API routes system.
-Every request goes to Next.js server and only then to Cognito.

-- **Next.js 13**
 I know my way around Next.js 13 and can get started easily.
 - **Redux (Toolkit)**
 I chose **RTK Query** because it's continuously improving and well-supported.